jmoenig/Snap/DEVLOG.md

         * bright / dark (color) theme
         * new "theme" configuration key in the API
         * new "cube" and "cubeSolid" symbols
+    4. Other
+        * new Continuations library for run/cc and call/cc
 * **Notable Changes:**
     * preserve the order of items when using lists as dictionaries or data objects
     * variadic slots in custom blocks now support '%nl' as separators and expansion labels